 401(k) Rollover in Eureka, MO.
-Starting a new job is an exciting time that can present you with new challenges and opportunities.
-However, many Eureka, MO residents wonder what the best options are for their 401(k) with their previous employer.
+Changing jobs or careers is the start of a brand new, exciting chapter in your life.
+However, many Eureka, MO residents wonder what the best options are for their existing 401(k) savings.
 Managing multiple retirement savings accounts can be stressful without a team of expert and honest financial advisors.

 401(k) Rollover in Eureka,MO

-There are several options for handling your 401(k) rollover in Eureka, MO, and oftentimes it takes sound financial planning and advising to know which option is best for you.
-Correct Capital is a privately owned, independent advisory firm with fiduciary advisors.
+There are a few different ways to handle your 401(k) rollover in Eureka, MO, and oftentimes it takes sound financial planning and a savvy financial advisor to know how to best deal with your savings.
+Correct Capital is an independent advisory firm with fiduciary advisors.
 This means our only concern is making sure your financial future and planning needs are met.
 Our business is built on trust and your belief that we’ll do what’s best for you.
 We offer objective, expert advice, that we give free of the conflict of interest that can occur with public shareholders or parent company relationships.
 Call us today at 314-930-401K or contact us online to learn more about 401(k) rollover options in Eureka, MO.

-If you have over $5,000 invested in your 401(k), the majority of Eureka, MO companies allow you to keep your retirement savings in their plan.
+If you have over $5,000 invested in your 401(k), many Eureka, MO companies allow you to keep your accrued savings in their plan.
 The funds stay subject to the same rules, fees, investment plans, and withdrawal options.
-Many residents of Eureka, MO already like the benefits of their 401(k), such as their investment options, website, or any investing tools or guidance they offer.
+Many people in Eureka, MO already like the benefits of their 401(k), such as their investment options, website, or any investing tools or guidance they offer.
 In this case, it may make sense to keep them where they are instead of a 401(k) rollover.
 If you leave your job between the ages of 55 and 59 ½, you may be eligible for penalty-free withdrawals.
-Additionally, per federal law, 401(k)s are generally protected against claims by creditors.
-If you keep your assets in your old 401(k), you won’t have to make any immediate decisions regarding your money, and you’re still free to roll over the funds at some point in the future.
+Additionally, per federal law, 401(k)s are generally protected against claims by creditors. keeping your assets in your original 401(k) frees you from having to make rushed decisions about where to place your money, and you’re still free to transfer the funds any time you’d like.

-However, it is important to note that keeping your old 401(k) means you can no longer make contributions to it, which may have an impact on your retirement planning.
-After the age of 72, you will be required to withdraw “required minimum distributions” from those 401(k) accounts you have at old employers.
-It can also be complicated to manage several different retirement plans.
+However, it should be mentioned that keeping your old 401(k) means you can no longer make contributions to it, which may have an impact on your retirement planning.
+After the age of 72, you will be required to take out “required minimum distributions” from those 401(k) accounts you have at old employers.
+It can also be complicated to manage several different retirement plans with numerous custodians.
 Withdrawal options can be limited and have large federal withholding requirements.
 You would not be able to take out a 401(k) loan.
-Correct Capital can help you understand if sticking with your old 401(k) is right for you.
+Correct Capital's retirement consultants can help you choose whether you should stay with your old 401(k) or not.

-Contributions made to a Traditional IRA are considered to be pre-tax money and may be tax-deductible.
+Money deposited into a Traditional IRA are considered to be pre-tax money.
 Your pre-tax money you contributed to your 401(k) is likely to be rolled over into this account.
 Withdrawals from this account may be subject to taxes and an early withdrawal penalty.
-After turning 72, you will be obligated to withdraw required minimum distributions regardless of your status in the workforce.
+After turning 72, you will be required to withdraw required minimum distributions regardless of whether or not you are still in the workforce.

-Contributions to Roth IRAs are made with money you already paid taxes on, so you’ll need to wait until the money is withdrawn to see a tax benefit.
-The benefit is that the money grows tax-free.
+Contributions to Roth IRAs are made with after-tax money, so there is no immediate tax benefit.
+The benefit is that you do not pay taxes when you withdraw the money.
 Money you contributed to a Roth 401(k) account is likely to be rolled into a Roth IRA.
-At any time you can take out the money you’ve invested without having to pay taxes, and you will not pay taxes on your earnings if you are 59 ½ years old and wait at least 5 years to withdraw any funds.
-Contrary to Roth 401(k) contributions, money held in a Roth IRA is not subject to required minimum distributions.
+At any time you can withdraw the money you’ve invested without having to pay taxes, and you will not pay taxes on your earnings if you are 59 ½ years old and wait at least 5 years to withdraw any funds.
+Contrary to Roth 401(k) contributions, there are no required minimum distributions in a Roth IRA.

-You can start an IRA account with many banks or any brokerage firm in Eureka, MO, however many come with varying fees or other expenses.
-Our team of financial advisors at Correct Capital will help you find the best choice for you.
+You can open an IRA with many banks or any brokerage firm in Eureka, MO, however many come with varying fees or other expenses.
+Our team of financial advisors at Correct Capital partners with several trusted financial custodians and will help you find one that suits your needs.